statping/statping/dev/README.md

 * [Subdirectories](#pkg-subdirectories)

 ## <a name="pkg-overview">Overview</a>
-Package core contains the main functionality of Statup.
+Package core contains the main functionality of Statping.
 This includes everything for Services, Hits, Failures, Users, service checking mechanisms, databases, and notifiers in the notifier package